freeCodeCamp/infra/terraform/ops-stackscripts/README.md

 # Usage

-Once the stackscript is provisioned using the terraform config in this folder, you can use it as a resource elsewhere like so:
+Once the StackScript is provisioned using the terraform config in this folder, you can use it as a resource elsewhere like so:

 ```hcl
   resource "linode_instance" "test" {